napari/napari.github.io/dev/_sources/gallery/3D_paths.rst

 Display two vectors layers ontop of a 4-D image layer.
 One of the vectors layers is 3D and "sliced" with a different set of vectors appearing on different 3D slices.
-Another is 2D and "broadcast" with the same vectors apprearing on each slice.
+Another is 2D and "broadcast" with the same vectors appearing on each slice.

+.. tags:: visualization-advanced, layers

 ..
-GENERATED FROM PYTHON SOURCE LINES 10-36
+GENERATED FROM PYTHON SOURCE LINES 12-38